moby/buildkit/docs/buildkitd.toml.md

 The TOML file used to configure the buildkitd daemon settings has a short list of global settings followed by a series of sections for specific areas of daemon configuration.

+The file path is `/etc/buildkit/buildkitd.toml` for rootful mode, `~/.config/buildkit/buildkitd.toml` for rootless mode.

 ## EXAMPLE